mattermost/docs/source/upgrade/prepare-to-upgrade-mattermost.rst

 Upgrade to Mattermost v7.0
 --------------------------

-Self-hosted Mattermost customers using MySQL databases may notice the migration to release v7.0 taking longer than usual when having a large number of rows in ``FileInfo`` table.
+Self-hosted Mattermost customers using MySQL databases may notice the migration to release v7.0 taking longer than usual when there are a large number of rows in the ``FileInfo`` table.
 See the `important upgrade notes <https://docs.mattermost.com/upgrade/important-upgrade-notes.html>`__ documentation for details.

 Upgrade to Mattermost v6.7